sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - IR
 - LL

-后续新 REF 仍可进行 Partial Recall。
+Subsequent new REFs can still undergo Partial Recall.

 ---

 # Most Valuable OEM Pre-build Cases

-优先级最高的历史案例通常具有以下特征：
+The highest-priority historical cases usually possess the following characteristics:

-- 曾多次发生
+- Have occurred multiple times
-- 消耗大量 Tier 3 工时
+- Consume large amounts of Tier 3 labor hours
-- 涉及多个团队
+- Involve multiple teams
-- 曾升级到 Sensor Factory
+- Have been escalated to the Sensor Factory
-- 曾形成 Engineering War Room
+- Have required an Engineering War Room
-- 已有明确 Investigation Path
+- Have a clear Investigation Path
-- 已有可复用 Lesson Learned
+- Have reusable Lessons Learned

-不应只选择最严重的事件。
+Do not select only the most severe events.

-高频重复事件通常具有更高的短期 ROI。
+High-frequency repetitive events typically offer higher short-term ROI.

 ---